xemnes/MoCreaturesExtended/.github/ISSUE_TEMPLATE/bug_report.md

 This is the repository of Mo' Creatures Extended exclusively for 1.12.2 and is not affiliated with other forks or other unofficial ports of Mo' Creatures.
 Please do not report any bugs originating from other forks or unofficial ports of Mo' Creatures, they will immediately be closed and marked as invalid.

+Make sure that the bug you are reporting happens on the LATEST version of the mod, especially if you are playing on a modpack that hasn't been updated in awhile.
+It is likely that the bug you are reporting has already been fixed and will also count as an invalid issue.

 If you are making an issue regarding entity spawns, please attempt the following before reporting:

 1. Adjust the frequency values inside `MoCreatures.cfg`.